ims-systems-00/ims-kb/docs/permission.md

 ---

 # Roles & Permissions

-iMS Systems has 5 major roles in the system and thier permissions vary according to their roles.
+iMS Systems have 5 major roles in the system, and their permissions vary according to their roles.

 ## Role-[super] (Super user)

 Permissions in different modules of the system are described below

-> These permissions are **organosational level** permissions.
-Users with this permissions scope are having the visibility of all data of the organisation that were added to the system in a system dates.
+> These permissions are **organisational level** permissions.
+Users with this permission are having the visibility of all data of the organisation that were added to the system on a system date.

 ### Dashboard